RenaudFookIng/E-WheelChAIr/README.md

 - **Note**: Use `git lfs pull` after cloning to retrieve 3D files.

 ---

+## Raspberry Pi 3 Specific Notes

+### Python-Only Architecture
+This project now includes a **Python-only version** specifically designed for Raspberry Pi 3 compatibility:

+- **✅ No C++ dependencies** - All motor control and message handling in Python
+- **✅ Reduced memory footprint** - Python is more memory-efficient than C++ on Raspberry Pi 3
+- **✅ Easier debugging** - Python stack traces and logging
+- **✅ Faster iteration** - No compilation needed for Python changes

+### Performance Considerations
+- The Python version uses `pyserial` instead of `serial_driver` for motor control
+- Message processing is handled by Python classes instead of ROS2 C++ messages
+- All safety features (emergency stop, obstacle detection) are preserved

+### Known Limitations
+- Some advanced features (RealSense camera, LiDAR) may require additional optimization
+- For best performance, use ROS2 Humble with its Python optimizations

 ## Collaboration
 - **University of Milan**: Partner for accessibility validation.